contentful/contentful-cli/docs/space/export/README.md

 ## Usage

 ```
-Usage: contentful space export [options]
+contentful.js space export

+export a space data to a json file

 Options:
+  -h, --help              Show help                                    [boolean]
   --space-id              ID of Space with source data                  [string]
-                          (if not specified it will take the context active space)
+  --environment-id        ID of Environment with source data
+                                                    [string] [default: "master"]
+  --management-token      Contentful management API token               [string]
   --export-dir            Defines the path for storing the export json file
                           (default path is the current directory)       [string]
   --include-drafts        Include drafts in the exported entries
                                                       [boolean] [default: false]
   --skip-content-model    Skip exporting content models
                                                       [boolean] [default: false]
   --skip-content          Skip exporting assets and entries
                                                       [boolean] [default: false]
+  --skip-roles            Skip exporting roles and permissions
+                                                      [boolean] [default: false]
   --skip-webhooks         Skip exporting webhooks     [boolean] [default: false]
+  --content-only          only export entries and assets
+                                                      [boolean] [default: false]
   --download-assets       With this flags assets will also be downloaded
-                                                      [boolean] [default: false]
+                                                                       [boolean]
   --max-allowed-limit     How many items per page per request
                                                         [number] [default: 1000]

-  --management-host       Management API host
+  --host                  Management API host
                                         [string] [default: "api.contentful.com"]
+  --proxy                 Proxy configuration in HTTP auth format:
+                          [http|https]://host:port or
+                          [http|https]://user:password@host:port        [string]
   --error-log-file        Full path to the error log file               [string]
+  --query-entries         Exports only entries that matches these queries[array]
+  --query-assets          Exports only assets that matches these queries [array]
+  --content-file          The filename for the exported data            [string]
+  --save-file             Save the export as a json file
+                                                       [boolean] [default: true]
   --use-verbose-renderer  Display progress in new lines instead of displaying a
                           busy spinner and the status in the same line.
 Useful
                           for CI.                     [boolean] [default: false]

-  --save-file           Save the export as a json file [boolean] [default: true]
+  --config                An optional configuration JSON file containing all the
+                          options for a single run
 ```

 ### Example